AG Bell Parent-Infant Financial Aid Program

 - Parents/guardians should be able to clearly outline their need for financial assistance and plans for usage of grant funds.

-NOTE: AG Bell membership is not required; however, preference may be given to members.
+NOTE: While membership in AG Bell is not required; preference may be given to AG Bell members.

 Letters of notification will be mailed to all eligible applicants – those who were selected as well as those who were not selected to receive an award.